Insomniac Games: Diversifying portfolio (2012–2019)

 In September 2017, Insomniac Games revealed its new brand logo, which replaced the moon image standing in for the "O" with a more stylized iconograph.
-The company said that part of their rebranding was to "think beyond the moon".
-Insomniac chief brand officer Ryan Schneider said part of the rebranding was to prevent the studio being pigeonholed; while the moon-based logo had well-represented the company for its Spyro and Ratchet & Clank cartoon-like games, it did not reflect well on the expanded directions they had moved in recent years, such as the Spider-Man game.
-Schneider said that along with the brand change, the company plans to be engaging with players, offering live-streaming of their work, and re-establishing a new identity, without completely eschewing their past.
-Schneider said they effectively "blew up the moon" to establish this new direction.
+The company said that part of its rebranding was to "think beyond the moon".
+Insomniac chief brand officer Ryan Schneider said part of the rebranding was to prevent the studio being pigeonholed; while the moon-based logo had well-represented the company for its Spyro and Ratchet & Clank cartoon-like games, it did not reflect well on the expanded directions it had moved in recent years, such as the Spider-Man game.
+Schneider said that along with the brand change, the company plans to be engaging with players, offering live-streaming of its work, and re-establishing a new identity, without completely eschewing its past.
+Schneider said it effectively "blew up the moon" to establish this new direction.